ncatlab/nlab-content/pages/19841.md

 \section{References}

-{#NakomotoBitcoinAPeerToPeerElectronicCashSystem} Satoshi Nakomoto, _Bitcoin: A peer-to-peer electronic cash system_, 2008 [pdf](https://bitcoin.org/bitcoin.pdf)
+{#NakamotoBitcoinAPeerToPeerElectronicCashSystem} Satoshi Nakamoto, _Bitcoin: A peer-to-peer electronic cash system_, 2008 [pdf](https://bitcoin.org/bitcoin.pdf)

+For a more comprehensive list of references see [[zoranskoda:blockchain]] (at zoranskoda).

+category: computer science, applications

 [[!redirects proof of work]]